-Ignore the feeding guidelines on dog food packaging as these tend to be over generalized.
-These guidelines often result in overfeeding your dog.
-Instead feed your dog according to their individualized dieting calorie requirements (dog calorie needs).
+Ignore the feeding guidelines on dog food packaging as they tend to be generalized and can result in overfeeding your dog.
+Instead feed your dog according to their individualized dieting calorie requirement. or dog calorie needs.

 Grocery store and pet retail outlets all sell diet pet foods.
 The quality and nutritional values of these foods vary greatly, so research is a must.
-Buying a product labelled with
+Common labels include

 - "weight control”